 Self Publishing & Promo Steps -youtube series by D.C.
 Ferguson

-Why Self Publishing Authors Should Consider Having Their Own Imprint (best considered before you do book promo)
+Why Indie Authors Should Consider Their Own Imprint

-Author’s Publish is a mailing list.
-One of their regular emails is a comprehensive, free ebook guide to publishing.
-Their emails contain reviews and lists of publishers and magazines accepting unsolicited submissions.
+Author’s Publish is a mailing list of publishers and magazines accepting unsolicited submissions.
 They also have querying and general writing advice.

 Profit and Loss –How Publishers Decide What to Publish, by Jane Friedman.